I will never forget the words on the hand written recipe that my friend Stacy gave me for these treats so many years ago. It went something like this:

 Thicker cut is not better.
 You need the bacon to cook without burning the pretzels...so regular bacon is best.
 I know...I tested this theory once.
 Trust me.

-For Easy clean up: I line my baking sheet with aluminum foil.
-After they are baked and removed to a serving dish, the foil it pitched and I fill it with hot water.
+For Easy clean up: I line a baking sheet that has sides with aluminum foil.
+After they are baked and removed to a serving dish, the foil is pitched and I fill the baking sheet with hot water.
 Put the wire rack in there to soak a bit and the caramel bacon yucky stuff will melt away.
-(Not true about the fat on our thighs after eating the entire batch of bacon pretzels!).
+(Sorry but not true about the fat on our thighs after eating the entire batch of bacon pretzels!).

 As tempting as it might be; do not take a bite straight out of the oven.
 Your tongue will thank me.